Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

-Following the standard ViT architecture, we use ViT-base as the encoder and decoders, where 12 layers in the encoder, 8 and 4 layers in decoders for RGB and Depth respectively.
-The pre-trained weights from~\cite{mae_2021} on ImageNet are used for our encoder.
+\B{Pre-training.} Following the standard ViT architecture, we use ViT-base as the encoder and decoders, where 12 layers are in the encoder, and 8, 4, and 4 layers in decoders for RGB, Depth, and Thermal, respectively.
+The imagenet pre-training weights from~\cite{mae_2021} are used to our encoder.
 Optimizer Adamw~\cite{adamw_2019} with learning rate 2.e-4, weight decay 0.05, and momentum (0.9, 0.95).
-We train 30 epochs with batch size 64 where the warmup epoch~\cite{warmup_2017} is set with 5 and then perform cosine decay~\cite{sgdr_2016} with minimal lr by 1.e-6.
+We train 100 epochs with batch size 64 where the warmup epoch~\cite{warmup_2017} is set with 40 and then perform cosine decay~\cite{sgdr_2016} with minimal lr by 1.e-6. \B{Fine-tuning} The drop path~\cite{drop_path_2016} for ViT to 0.1 and layer-wise lr decay~\cite{beit_2022} is 0.75.
+We set the batch size to 64, train 5 epochs with no warmup and cosine decay in fine-tuning, and the reduction factor of lr is 10 at the 3rd epoch.